 - A total of 45 or 48 credits, depending on the specialization, must be successfully completed to earn the MPH degree in the College of Public Health at The Ohio State University.

 - Students pursuing a dual specialization within the College of Public Health must complete all degree requirements for each specialization.
-This includes core courses, required specialization courses, and elective courses.
+This includes foundation courses, required specialization courses, and elective courses.

-- Typically, students complete one practicum and one culminating project that meet the requirements for each specialization.
+- Typically, students complete one APE and one culminating project that meet the requirements for each specialization.

 - For some combinations of specializations, there will be a lot of overlap in the required specialization courses and for others there will not be a lot of overlap.